 Perk 3: Simplify Your Printing Needs

 Combining a logo with a QR means that you never have to ask yourself what should go on letterheads, business cards, or advertisements.
 One fact to include both facets means no mistakes at the printers.
-Usable content every time means an obvious savings.
+Usable content every time means obvious savings.
 Human error cannot be eliminated, but it can be controlled through measures like this.

 Consolidating is not always the solution, but it can have definite perks.
-By taking one simple step and incorporating a QR into your logo, you save yourself time while improving brand visibility and making the most efficient use of ad space.
+By taking one simple step and incorporating a QR into your logo.
+You save yourself time while improving brand visibility and making the most efficient use of ad space.
 Any competent graphic designer should be able to blend logo and QR, so the next time you want to reinvent your look take advantage of this great technology.
 Even if QRs are no longer booming, they are still definitely here to stay.

-(Feature image via shutterstock web site)
+(Feature image via the shutterstock web site)